necro-nemesis/Daedalus-SNAppCrafter/README.md

 # `SNApp-PI-HOST` [![Release 1.1](https://img.shields.io/badge/Release-1.1-green.svg)](https://github.com/necro-nemesis/raspap-webgui/releases)

-Loki SNApp-PI-HOST is an easy to use Lokinet webserver set up tool to rapidly configure a hidden service (SNApp) on a Raspberry Pi or Orange Pi.
+Lokinet SNApp-PI-HOST is an easy to use Lokinet webserver set up tool to rapidly configure a hidden service (SNApp) on a Raspberry Pi or Orange Pi.
 After installing a fresh image, running the script and entering your own user during the installation the device is ready to launch your website providing you with your individual Loki address.

 ### WHAT IS LOKI?